prettier/pretty-quick/README.md

 ### `--branch`

-When in `staged` pre-commit mode, use this flag to compare changes with the specified branch.
+When not in `staged` pre-commit mode, use this flag to compare changes with the specified branch.
 Defaults to `master` branch.

 <!-- Undocumented = Unsupported :D